 Reason #1: The Skills are Transferable

 The skills that are necessary to be a good speaker including topic selection, determining the goals for your talk and writing your speech so that it’s a hit with your audience can help you even with one on situations.
 After all, a speech is simply a conversation with an audience.

 So by being able to plan out what you’re going to say and effectively communicate it, you’ll be able to perform better in interpersonal situations such as job interviewing, sales and management.
 Learning how to answer questions during a speech make job interviewing a breeze and being able to speak to groups makes it easy to handle team interviews or pitching your product to a group.

 Reason #2: It Provides New Opportunities

 Moving up in the corporate world often means management.
-With that role comes added responsibilities such as communicating policies and news to those who work for you and communicating status to those above you.
-In some cases, you be required to speak to the board, shareholders, the media or even the general public.
+That means added responsibilities such as communicating policies and news to your direct reports and communicating status to those above you.
+In some cases, you’ll be required to speak to the board, shareholders, the media or even the general public.
 The latter being an incredible career booster because you’ll gain exposure outside of your employer which can help you if you ever want or need to switch jobs.

-If you have your own business, speaking at conferences, local business events and community events gets you added exposure as an expert in your industry.
-In addition to the obvious benefit of reaching more potential clients, you’ll be perceived as an expert in your field.
-For example, if you’re one of five financial advisors that belong to a local business association and you speak regularly at gatherings and events, you’ll be perceived as the expert of the group because you’re the one who is confident enough to speak on that topic.
+There are numerous benefits for business owners.
+Speaking at conferences, local business events and community events gets you exposure as an expert in your industry.
+You’ll reach more potential clients and be perceived as an expert in your field.
+Let’s say you’re one of five financial advisors that belong to a business association.
+If you’re the one that speaks regularly at gatherings and events, you’ll be perceived as the expert of the group.
+This is because you’re the one who is confident enough to speak on that topic.

 Reason #3: It Raises Your Confidence and Self-Esteem